Selfo: Description

 Despite its very simple definition (“group your set of pieces by moving in turns to adjacent cells”) complex self-organization processes take place during the game under concrete circumstances (a balanced distribution of pieces and players with a similar level of expertise), and is the result of abrupt and deep changes in the tactics.
 The particular values given to the traditional parameters that define a game (i.e. board tiling, size and initial position, or number of pieces and players) are not so relevant, and many variants have been found to meet the conditions for self-organization.
 The Selfo class of connection game is defined, instead, by the interrelations among parameters in order to favor self-organization.
 Subclasses of Selfo derive upon the move length (number of movements of a piece in a single turn to adjacent empty cells).
 In a generic Selfo-n game, a player can move one piece from 0 (passing on the turn) to n consecutive steps.

-An algorithm has been designed to play Selfo at a human level, and an implementation of it is publicly accessible.
+Several algorithms has been designed to play Selfo close to human level, and an implementation is publicly accessible.
+Also a web-based implementation is available.